 A harbour town on the west coast of Namibia, Lüderitz rests between the coastal dunes of the Namib Desert and the windswept coastline of the South Atlantic Ocean.
 As you stroll these sand-swept streets, you’ll come across the surreal sight of German art nouveau architecture shaped by the legacy of the country’s colonial past.
 Hike up Diamond Hill to visit the gothic Rock Church.
 Diaz Point is a spot on the rocks where you can look across the coastline and see waves crashing against the beach, a sight of awe in the "City of Bays."

 Kolmanskop Ghost Town

-Robert Harbour is the bay between Shark Island (actually a peninsula) and Lüderitz.
-From the promenade, you can enjoy a fantastic view of the offshore islands.
-Here is also where you can board boat trips to the Penguin Islands, home to colonies of African penguins and other wildlife.
+Robert Harbour is a bay between Shark Island and Lüderitz.
+From here, you can enjoy expansive views of the offshore islands as you meander along the promenade.
+Boat trips launch from the harbour and go to Penguin Islands, home to rookeries of penguins, seals, and sea lions.

 A national monument and cultural landmark of Lüderitz, Rock Church showcases neo-gothic stylings that are further exemplified by illuminating stained-glass windows.
 The church is only accessible for a few evening hours.
 But this is a good time spent, one that’s perfect to capture a play of colours that await you when the setting sun meets glass windows.

 Kolmanskop is a ghost town on the outskirts of Lüderitz slowly being reclaimed by nature.
 Embrace the eerie feeling as you explore a town abandoned with the steady decline of a diamond rush.
 Tours and permits can be arranged in Lüderitz.
 A local museum displays mining equipment and showcases the photography of a period full of riches.
 Less